ruubytes/Maon.py/README.md

 Additional run arguments are `./run noupdate` to skip the update check, and `./run setup` to re-setup the **discord API token** and **discord ID**.

+## Troubleshooting:

+- ClientException when trying to play audio.

+ffmpeg needs to be in the system path, because the audio_player creates a subprocess with ffmpeg to stream audio.

 [issues-shield]: https://img.shields.io/github/issues-raw/raesoft/Maon.py?color=F8D386&style=flat-square
 [issues-url]: https://github.com/raesoft/Maon.py/issues